nus-cs2103-AY2021S2/tp/docs/UserGuide.md

   <img alt="logo" src="images/logo.png">
 </div>

 Welcome and thank you for downloading **CoLAB**!
 Are you a university student in search of a reliable app to keep track of your school projects?
-Do you struggle to keep track of the many todos and deadlines for various school projects?
+Do you struggle to keep track of the many tasks and deadlines for various school projects?
 Do you also tend to forget the various group meetings you have scheduled?
 You have come to the right place!

 CoLAB (Collaboration Lab) is a **desktop app for university students to manage their school projects.**  CoLAB's main features include:

 * Project management
-* Contacts management
+* Contact management
 * Today View that surfaces an overview of upcoming events and deadlines

 With CoLAB, you can efficiently manage all your school projects through our comprehensive project management tools.